Savannah elephant – Loxodonta africana

 In March 2021 the African Elephant was classified as two distinct species

 Population Size: estimated at between 450,000 – 700,000

-Threats: habitat loss, human wildlife conflicts, poaching for their meat and the illegal trade in ivory.
+Threats: habitat loss, human wildlife conflicts, climate change, poaching for their meat and the illegal trade in ivory.

 Best places to see them in the wild: South Luangwa, Lower Zambezi, Kafue, Mosi-au-Tunya and Kasanka National Parks